 It was clear that the program needed to be brought into the 21st century.
 The new system needed to recreate the original program’s analysis with a new user interface in a cloud-based environment that supported multiple users, automatically ingested market data, and that was redundant in case of system failure or corruption.
 Additionally, the client expressed an interest in adding backtesting capabilities that would allow flexible testing of a variety of the existing strategy’s criteria.

-To meet this demand we decided to use a combination of the Laravel PHP framework and Python, using MySQL as our database and Redis as a cache.
+For remaking the platform anew, we chose to use a combination of the Laravel PHP framework and Python, using MySQL as our database and Redis as a cache.
 Laravel enabled us to efficiently create the user-facing portion of the web application as well as handle server-side tasks such as scheduling ETL processes, managing worker pools, and efficient object relation.
 For some portions of the backtesting engine, we employed Python as it allowed us to perform some calculations and data handling processes much faster than PHP was able to.
 Specifically, matrix operations in PHP can be a pain.

 After nailing the strategy’s mathematical component, and replicating the base level functionality in a web application hosted on Amazon Web Services (AWS), we were finally into the really fun part.
 This is the phase where we get to push every system component to its limits.